jonlanglet/DTA/README.md

 5. Update `--dir` value in init_rdma_connection.py and `metadata_dir` in switch.py to point to the same directory.
 This is where the RDMA metadata values (parsed from responses during the RDMA connection phase) are written.
 These values are later used to populate P4 M/A tables, required for generation of connection-specific RDMA packets from within the data plane

 See [Translator/](Translator/) for more information.

-### DTA setup
-As previously mentioned, DTA consists of several components.
-You will at a minimum make sure that the translator and collector works

-1. Essential: Compile and install the DTA [Translator](Translator/).
-2. Essential: Compile and install the DTA [Collector](Collector/).
-3. Recommended: Set up the [Generator](Generator/).
-4. Recommended: Set up the [Manager](Manager/).
-5. Optional: Compile and install the DTA [Reporter](Reporter/).

 ## Running DTA
 Once the DTA testbed is successfully set up, running it is relatively straightforward.
 We provide a set of automation scripts that could be useful, as well as a brief guide on how to do it manually.